dalealleshouse/zero-to-devops/README.md

 kubectl get cs
 ```

-It should produce output such as the following:
+The output of the command above should match the following:

 ``` powershell
 NAME                 STATUS    MESSAGE              ERROR